lousydropout/message-app/memory-bank/techContext.md

    - The callback API (`tx.executeSql(...)`) must be synchronous — no awaits inside.
    - Use one or the other, not both.

-5. **Don’t leak statements.**
+5. **Don't leak statements.**

-   - Expo’s internal implementation may not finalize prepared statements automatically.
+   - Expo's internal implementation may not finalize prepared statements automatically.
-   - A dangling prepared statement can cause the next `withExclusiveTransactionAsync` to fail with “database is locked”.
+   - A dangling prepared statement can cause the next `withExclusiveTransactionAsync` to fail with "database is locked".

 6. **Safe patterns for writes:**
    - Small writes → `withTransactionAsync` (same connection, no concurrency)
    - Large or critical batch writes → `withExclusiveTransactionAsync` + retry loop
    - Full control → manual `BEGIN IMMEDIATE / COMMIT / ROLLBACK` on the same connection

-**Request for Cursor:**
-Audit all `db.runAsync`, `db.execAsync`, and transaction calls for:

-- possible `await` inside `withTransactionAsync` (replace with exclusive or manual BEGIN/COMMIT);
-- unbounded concurrent calls that could collide on the write lock;
-- any statement generating more than 999 bound parameters.

-Ensure that all async inserts, updates, or deletes are **serialized** or **retry-safe**, and that every transaction path explicitly commits or rolls back before any new query can start.

 ## Project Structure